psychemedia/storytelling-notes/three-heads-well.md

 ```

-The sieve motif also appears in "The Husband's Daughter and the Wife's Daughter" in the recent translsation by Tiina Nunnally of *The Complete and Original Norwegian Folktales of Asbjornsen & Moe*, which strongly resembles the "Three Heads of the Well", with two step-sisters behaving differently in a series of deeds along a journey, followed by a set of tasks set by a troll woman, which includes fetching water with a sieve.
+The sieve motif also appears in "The Husband's Daughter and the Wife's Daughter" in the recent translation by Tiina Nunnally of *The Complete and Original Norwegian Folktales of Asbjornsen & Moe*, which strongly resembles the "Three Heads of the Well", with two step-sisters behaving differently in a series of deeds along a journey, followed by a set of tasks set by a troll woman, which includes fetching water with a sieve.
 When the troll chases the girl, fortune is duly dealt out based on how the deeds performed en route were performed.
 Grimms' "Frau Holle" also includes two step-sisters completing a set of tasks with some overlap to those in "Husband / Wife Daughters".

 ```{admonition} "The Two Step-sisters", Asbjørnsen & Moe, 1859
 :class: dropdown